NinjasCL-archive/masonite-i18n/README.md

 ### Pythonic as possible
 The project would strive to design an API simple to use.
 Inspired by libs such as [Requests](http://docs.python-requests.org/en/master/).
 The API should be similar to gettext function calls in order to facilitate adoption.

-### Focus on Translation Only
+### Focus on Static File Translation Only
 Other more advanced tools like [Babel](http://babel.pocoo.org/en/latest/) implement localization functions like currency and date format.
-This project aims to bring just the needed tools for text translation (message, catalogs and pluralization).
+This project aims to bring just the needed tools for text translation (message, catalogs and pluralization) in static files.

+In other words this project aims to bring *Level 1* internationalization support for Masonite applications.
+*Level 2* should be reached by the developer of each application because it depends on the context of each project's database.

 ### Translation Files